mochoabuilds/-cognition-/README.md

 # INTRODUCTION

-* Corner stores have many roles beyond just providing essential goods.
-They have become inherently valuable spaces amid the pandemic.
-The corner store is a place hang out for the simple pleasure of good company and conversation.
-* However coronavirus has given us new ideas on how to occupy corner stores.
-These new ideas also carry new notions of law, time and social rhythms.
-It means loss as well as gain.
+* Corner stores have many roles beyond just providing our essential goods.
+They are inherently valuable spaces.
+The corner store is a place to hang out for the simple pleasure of good company and conversation.
+Unfortunately, the pandemic has given new ideas on how to occupy the corner store.
+These new ideas carry new notions of law, time and social morms.
+Any change means loss as well as gain.
-* My research pulls together something like a work bench to preserve the fabric of the corner store and lend them modern tools.
-My focus is on making the tools feel like a natural extension of the existing corner store experience.
+* My research pulls together something like a work bench to preserve the fabric of the corner store, while also lending them modern tools.
+My focus is on making any change feel like a natural extension of the existing experience.
-* With the help of many others, we combine the functions of LIDAR and thermal radar to sharpen measurement abilities at 10m and less.
-We focus on measuring the different velocities of someones arms as they move about a corner store.
-This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc.  Our thermal radar measure the speed and the the LIDAR measures the depth.
-Both are housed in a thoughtfully designed box.
+* With the help of many others, I research and develop software for multi-sensor data fusion and data collection for corner stores.
+We focus on measuring the speed and depth of someones arms as they move about a space.
+This approach better avoids interference with other optical sensors, reflective objects, clothing, lighting, etc. The sensor kit lives in a thoughtfully designed box.
-* One way to think about this research is as an optimization problem, in which we teach a machine to make trade-offs between many variables to arrive at a solution that minimizes as many variables as possible.
-We then integrate all this computer software/data/technology for corner store to multiply its efficiency and preserve the fabric of its space.
+* I see the problem as an optimization/search problem.
+You teach a machine to make trade-offs between many variables and arrive at a solution that minimizes as many variables as possible.
+I then integrate it all into a system for corner stores to multiply their efficiency as well as preserve the fabric of the space.

-# RESEARCH QUESTIONS
+# LEADING QUESTIONS

-* How could we underpin a computer vision application with a public log of all queries run on its video stream data? ("thus the watchers themselves are watched")
+* Could we underpin the modern tools with a public log of all queries run on its video stream data, "thus the watchers themselves are watched"
-* How can we teach machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971.
+* Can we teach machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971
-* How will we help machines better solve computer vision problems intuitively?
+* Could we help machines better solve computer vision problems intuitively?

-* Better understanding how social, economic and legal systems work together to achieve research goals.
+* Better understanding how social, economic and legal systems work together to achieve my research goals

-# "DATA PREPARATION”
+# DATA COLLECTION & PREP

-* We integrate the technology for corner stores here.
-We get rich data sets into a coherent usable format for computer vision algorithms.
-The data I start with to develop theory comes from ethnography.
+* The start of this journey begins here.
+I got rich data sets into a coherent usable format for computer vision algorithms.
+The rich data I used to develop theory comes from ethnography.
 What is ethnography?
 It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Field notes include: personal responses, sensory impressions, neighborhood identities, human behaviors, jottings, etc.
-* I undertook approximately 10 months of ethnography in two Chicago corner stores.
-I then convert field notes into a different format to make the formatting have nicer properties for the computer vision algorithms.
+Data includes: personal responses, sensory impressions, neighborhood identities, human behaviors, jottings, etc. I undertook approximately 10 months of ethnography in two Chicago corner stores for data collection.
+Next I built an autoencoder to convert ethnographic data into a different format to make the formatting have nicer properties for computer vision algorithms.

 # COMPUTER VISION ALGORITHMS

-* Through a combination of data prep, off-the-shelf hardware, reinforcement learning algorithms, reward functions and human feedback our system learns to solve problems.
-The device syncs specific locations and items in a corner store with classifiers across parent-child groupings.
+* Through a combination of data collection and prep, off-the-shelf hardware, reinforcement learning, reward functions and human feedback our system learns to solve problems.
+The device syncs specific locations and items in a corner store with classifiers.
-* AI is not an install-and-forget system.
-It works best when humans are there to hold its hand.
-Feedback from our humans fine-tunes the machine’s reward function to rely more on “tone” and physical environment to solve problems.
-The machines symbolic approach emphasizes converted ethnography, hierarchal categories, brute computational force and in-person AI servicing.
+* The system works best when humans are there to hold its hand.
+Feedback from humans must fine-tune its reward function to rely more on “tone” and physical environment to solve corner store problems.
+The machines symbolic approach emphasizes converted ethnography, hierarchal categories and brute computational force.

 # TIMELINE

 * Winter 2018 — Spring 2020
     * Literature Review & Ethnography
 * Summer 2020
 	* People/Footfall Counter
 * Fall 2020
-	* Inventory MGMT (Hand Motion Classifier, Item Classifier)
+	* Inventory MGMT (Hand Motion Classifier & Item Classifier)
 * Winter 2021
 	* "Who has what object?"
 (Autonomous Checkout Pt.
-1,)
+1)

 # SUMMER 2020